pramnora/python/frameworks/flask/courses/skillshare/Programming using Python Flask/README.md

 -----

 This GitHub repository stores my codes as related to following along the Skillshare course, called:
-Programming using Python Flask
+**Programming using Python Flask**

+This code is course Project related.

 It is divided up into being various separate folders:

-01 - simple homeapge which outputs a 'Welcome' message.
+01 - simple homepage which outputs a 'Welcome' message.

 -----